Prague Old Town District – Prague One

 People researching a trip to Prague will soon realise that Prague 1 is the centre of the city and the Prague Old Town is the centre of Prague 1.
-It’s the smallest geographical area of the city and it should be possible to walk between any two points in the Prague Old Town in less than 8 minutes so check my Favourite Hotels in the Old Town.
+It’s the smallest geographical area of the city and it should be possible to walk between any two points in the Prague Old Town in less than 8 minutes.

 As mentioned above, if you stood in the centre of the Old Town Square you would see the major attractions Old Town Hall (which includes the Astronomical Clock and Viewing Gallery), Saint Nicholas Church, Kinsky Palace (National Gallery), Church of Our Lady Before Tyn and the House at the Stone Bell.
-Within 5 minutes walk you find the Jewish Quarter (Pinkas Synagogue, Klausen Synagogue, Old Jewish Cemetery, Ceremonial Hall, Old/New Synagogue, High Synagogue, Jewish Town Hall, Spanish Synagogue), The Klementinum (National Baroque Library), The Karolinum (Charles University), Saint Agnes Convent (National Gallery), Powder Gate, Cubism Museum, The Rudolfinum, Charles Bridge, Bethlehem Chapel, Estates Theatre and many other smaller attractions as well.
+Within 5 minutes walk you find the Jewish Quarter including Pinkas Synagogue, Klausen Synagogue, Old Jewish Cemetery, Old Ceremonial Hall, Old/New Synagogue, Jewish Town Hall, Spanish Synagogue, The Klementinum (National Baroque Library), The Karolinum (Charles University), Saint Agnes Convent (National Gallery), Powder Gate, Cubism Museum, The Rudolfinum, Charles Bridge, Bethlehem Chapel, Estates Theatre and many other smaller attractions as well.

 What else is special?